 Instructions

 - Boil the Ham Bone (optional).
-Place your ham bone in a large soup pot and cover with enough water to fully submerge the ham bone.
-Cover pot and bring water to a boil over high heat.
+Place your ham bone in a large soup pot and cover it with enough water to fully submerge the ham bone.
+Cover the pot and bring water to a boil over high heat.
 Once boiling, reduce heat to low and simmer for at least 1 hour (see notes).

-- Remove the Ham Bone and Strain Broth.
+- Remove the Ham Bone and Strain the Broth.
 After an hour or so, remove the ham bone from heat and strain the broth through a fine mesh strainer into a large, clean pot.
 Place the ham bone on a large plate and allow it to cool.

 - Cook the vegetables.
 Heat a large pot or Dutch oven over medium heat.
-Add olive oil and onions and mix to coat.
+Add the olive oil and the onions and mix to coat.
 Sauté for 3-4 minutes or just until the onions just start to soften.
 Mix in the chopped carrots and celery and sauté for an additional 8-10 minutes, stirring occasionally.
 Add the minced garlic and mix to combine.

 - Add meat to the soup.
-As the soup cooks, cut off as much meat from the ham bone as possible and add to the pot.
-Add the bone to the pot, as well.
+As the soup cooks, cut off as much meat from the ham bone as possible and add it to the pot.
+Add the bone back to the pot, as well.

 - Simmer the soup.
 The longer the soup cooks, the better.
 That said, allow at least 2 hours for the soup to simmer and cook, stirring occasionally.
 After two hours, the soup should be thickening.
 Add more broth, as needed.

 - Serve.
-When ready to eat, season with additional salt and pepper to taste and discard bay leaves.
+When ready to eat, season with additional salt and pepper to taste and discard the bay leaves.
 Serve with croutons, if desired.
 Enjoy!

 Jessica's Notes